Bernard-Li/Final_Project_CB/README.md

 # Swivy - A quick travel card creator

-Where do you go when you want to remind yourself of mouth-watering that pizza store on that corner street in Venice?
+Where do you look when you want to remind yourself of the mouth-watering pizza that corner store in Venice served you?
 What about the walk that led you to the beautiful city skyline of Shanghai after hours of roaming?
 Is it in a notepad you bought that is now misplaced?
-Or in a folder of hundresd of photos that you have scroll back and forth in to find?
+Or in a folder of hundreds of photos that you have to scroll back and forth in to find?
 Well, look no further, *Swivy* has got you covered.

 ---
 ## Goal